Welcome to IMPDb!

 Caproni Ca.60 Noviplano

 The Caproni Ca.60 Noviplano was a nine-wing flying boat intended to be a prototype for a 100-passenger trans-atlantic airliner.
-First and single flight on 4th March 1921.
+First and only flight on 4th March 1921.

 A realistic portrait of Giovanni Battista Caproni.